SER-AMTA Continuing Music Therapy Education

 This CMTE course, "

-Counseling Techniques for Music Therapists," is approved by the CBMT for 3 Continuing Music Therapy Education credits.
+Beyond Accompaniment: Instrumental Techniques for Playing, Teaching, & Utilizing the Ukulele in the Clinical Setting ," is approved by the CBMT for 3 Continuing Music Therapy Education credits.

 The Southeastern Region, AMTA, Inc. maintains responsibility for program quality and adherence to CBMT